CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Haochen Shi for his help in implementing the training dynamics.
-The authors of this paper are supported by the NSFC Fund (U20B2053) from the NSFC of China, the RIF (R6020-19 and R6021-20), and the GRF (16211520 and 16205322) from RGC of Hong Kong, the MHKJFS (MHP/001/19) from ITC of Hong Kong and the National Key R\&D Program of China (2019YFE0198200) with special thanks to HKMAAC and CUSBLT.
-We also thank the UGC Research Matching Grants (RMGS20EG01-D, RMGS20CR11, RMGS20CR12, RMGS20EG19, RMGS20EG21, RMGS23CR05, RMGS23EG08).
+The authors would like to thank Haochen Shi for his help in implementing the training dynamics and the anonymous reviewers for their constructive comments.
+The authors of this paper were supported by the NSFC Fund (U20B2053) from the NSFC of China, the RIF (R6020-19 and R6021-20), and the GRF (16211520 and 16205322) from RGC of Hong Kong.
+We also thank the support from the UGC Research Matching Grants (RMGS20EG01-D, RMGS20CR11, RMGS20CR12, RMGS20EG19, RMGS20EG21, RMGS23CR05, RMGS23EG08).
+We also gratefully acknowledge the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Science Seed Fund, the EPFL Center for Imaging, Sony Group Corporation, and the Allen Institute for AI.